Our 2014 cohort

 I am currently a community organiser with Environment Victoria.
 I support Environment Victoria’s volunteer network, and am building and facilitating the operation of three community groups in key areas around Melbourne.
 I am also supporting a 2014 state election ground campaign in target areas that will be run through our community network.
 The aim of our election campaign is to get environmental issues on the election agenda for all sides of politics, with a focus on tackling climate change and protecting nature.

-I’m a community organiser working for Solar Citizens.
+I’m a climate campaigner, working with the Australian Conservation Foundation.
+Previous to that, I was a community organiser working for Solar Citizens.